What You Need to Know About Avian Influenza

 Keeping Hawaiʻi Safe from Biosecurity Threats

 The Hawaiʻi Department of Agriculture and Biosecurity (DAB) is actively monitoring for Avian Influenza across the state.
-While the risk to the general public in Hawaiʻi remains very low, there have been two confirmed detections on the island of Oʻahu.
-One was in a domestic waterfowl flock and the second was found in a wild duck.
+While there have been some confirmed detections, the risk to the general public in Hawaiʻi remains very low.
 There are many different strains of the Avian Influenza virus; a small number can cause severe illness and high mortality in birds and may affect other animal species.

 Continuing proactive surveillance by DAB and other agencies includes monitoring birds, cattle, and human influenza infections through laboratory testing and wastewater analysis.

-For the latest information check out the Hawaiʻi Department of Agriculture and Biosecurity (DAB) Avian Flu Updates.
+For the latest on Avian Influenza monitoring statewide, check out the Hawaiʻi Department of Agriculture and Biosecurity (DAB) dashboard.